Supporting smarter work force decisions

 Answers to these questions and others like them can have measurable results, such as lower HR expenses, reduced workforce costs, increased employee productivity and improved customer service.

-Accenture has developed a four-phased approach that enables organizations to use advanced analytics to improve workforce planning, align organizational capabilities more closely with agency strategy and derive better value from workforce talent across the entire HR lifecycle.
+Accenture has developed a four-phased approach that enables organizations to use advanced analytics to improve workforce planning, align organizational capabilities, and derive better value from workforce talent across the entire HR lifecycle.

 The four phases are:

 Phase 1: Identify pressing concerns.
 Whether an agency’s pain points lie in recruitment, retention or any other aspect of the HR lifecycle, Accenture’s targeted and goal-oriented approach reduces redundancy and encourages meaningful transformation.